Skip to content

 Where Reality Graph fits

-Security-sensitive teams are a core audience for a local-first verification layer – and the ones least served by adjectives.
-Talk to the founder about your constraints, or request early access.
+Security-sensitive teams are a core audience for a local-first verification layer - and the ones least served by adjectives.
+The concrete version is a page of its own: what leaves the machine and what does not, including the cases where something does.

 Architecture properties